麻豆社国产

 He did so with his friend and business associate Jim Heppell, a prominent Vancouver lawyer, who has directed over 20 Canadian companies, including many involving Dhillon as a director or shareholder.
 Heppell also advised the B.C.
 Securities Commission while working for Catalyst Corporate Finance Lawyers.
 Heppell worked as president of BC Advantage Funds until 2015, a year before it conducted a wind up.

-The other founders of Emerald Health Sciences were Dhillon's nephew Maheep Dhillon and his cousin Yadvinder Kallu, who was sentenced to nine years in a New York federal prison in 1999 after being caught running drugs and cash in Los Angeles.
+The other founders of Emerald Health Sciences were Dhillon's cousins Maheep Dhillon and Yadvinder Kallu, who was sentenced to nine years in a New York federal prison in 1999 after being caught running drugs and cash in Los Angeles.

 Yadvinder Kallu